C4tWithShell/community-rust/README.md

 ***
 *This plugin is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.*

-Please note this is a community supported plugin,  not developed, maintained or supported by SonarSource (the company behind SonarQube product)

 Your contribution and/or user feedback is welcomed